manojmaheshwarjg/ChickAPI/docs/images/README.md

-# MagicAPI Screenshots
+# ChickAPI Screenshots

-This directory contains screenshots of the MagicAPI application.
+This directory contains screenshots of the ChickAPI application.

 ## Required Screenshots: